plogs/jsgoti/content/posts/acknowledgment.md

 signaling](https://en.wikipedia.org/wiki/Virtue_signalling).
 We're saying our culture is better.

-Our culture is better as evidenced by our land acknowledgment grovelling.
+Our culture is better as evidenced by our self-shaming groveling.
 We acknowledge our occupation of unceded land that was unceremoniously appropriated from an indigenous tribe that managed to occupy unceded land from a prior indigenous tribe, who managed to occupy ancestral and unceded territory from a _prior_